buschlab/MTB-cbioportal/tools/cbpManager/README.md

 ## Deploy the cbpManager and ShinyProxy via docker-compose:

 To use cbpManager with an authentication system you should deploy cbpManager with ShinyProxy.
 ShinyProxy offers different methods of authentication (see [https://www.shinyproxy.io/configuration/#authentication](https://www.shinyproxy.io/configuration/#authentication)).
-Modify the `authentication` and `users` sections of the `cbpmanager.deploy/shinyproxy/application.yml` file according to the description on the ShinyProxy page.
+Modify the `authentication` and `users` sections of the `services/shinyproxy/application.yml` file according to the description on the ShinyProxy page.

 For demonstration purpose this `application.yml` file contains the simple authentication method with the user: **admin** and password: **password**.

 You can change the port of ShinyProxy by editing the `PORT` variable in the `.env` file, as well as the paths of the `STUDY_DIR` and `LOG_DIR`.
 Use the `.env.example` file as an example.

-Change into the directory:

-`cd cbpmanager.deploy/`

-Build docker images:

-`docker-compose build`

 Start all necessary docker containers: